JasonKentDotDev/env-guardian/README.md

 secret (found in: File.tsx)
 apiKey (found in: config.js)

-No new suggestions to add to .env
+No new suggestions to add to .env # or ex: .env.local
 ```